Elisabeth von Samsonow

 A Visit, A Ceremony, A Gift was commissioned as part of the TULCA UnSelfing programme for Galway 2020 European Capital of Culture, supported by The French Embassy in Ireland.

-Curated by Kate Strain The film focuses on the research and practice of Austrian artist and philosopher Elisabeth Von Samsonow, who has been inspired by the role of the White Goddess and the Deep Ecology movement.
-Elisabeth von Samsonow uses an alphabet based on trees native to both Ireland and Austria, to create poetry and uncover its’ origin in the woods.
+Curated by Kate Strain, this artist film focuses on the research and practice of Austrian artist and philosopher Elisabeth Von Samsonow, who has been inspired by the role of the White Goddess and the Deep Ecology movement.
+Von Samsonow uses an alphabet based on trees native to both Ireland and Austria, to create poetry and uncover its’ origin in the woods.

 Participating artists: Marielle MacLeman, Ruth Le Gear, Ruby Wallis and Michaële Cutaya, Michelle Doyle, Liliane Puthod, Naïmé Perrette and Sara Sadik; contributed new work through film, sculpture, music, sound and design investigating the access to nature through poetic language.